PeekabooInteractive/ffmpeg-av-encoder/README.md

 # Unity ffmpeg-av-encoder

-ffmpeg-av-encoder is a plugin to unity that allow you to record a video on Android witn openGLES 3.0 and upload it to youtube (iOS and Android)
+ffmpeg-av-encoder is a plugin to unity that allow you to record a video on Android witn openGLES 3.0 and upload it to youtube (iOS and Android).

+This plugin use ffmpeg library.

 Requirements